SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 for use within the initializer's body and an argument label for use when calling the initializer.

-However, initializers do not have an identifying function name before their parentheses in the way that functions and methods do.
+However, initializers don't have an identifying function name before their parentheses in the way that functions and methods do.
 Therefore, the names and types of an initializer's parameters play a particularly important role in identifying which initializer should be called.